marianamalta/ivissem/README.md

-# ivissem Metadata Application Profile
+# IvISSEM Metadata Application Profile
+This page presents the MAP-IvISSEM.

-This is a github to present the work of the MAP-IVISSEM.
-For more information about the IVISSEM project please see: http://ivissem.net .
+For more information about the IvISSEM project please see: http://ivissem.net .